How to Create Virtual Bundles on Amazon FBA

 Pricing too aggressively.
 If your bundle is 30% cheaper than the combined individual price, you are training customers to skip your standalone listings.
 Keep the discount modest.

 Forgetting to advertise.
 Virtual bundles can be targeted with Sponsored Products ads just like any other ASIN.
-Run campaigns on bundle-specific keywords to drive initial traffic and reviews.
+Run campaigns on bundle-specific keywords to drive initial traffic and reviews — the same campaign structure from my Amazon PPC strategy guide works for bundle ASINs.

 The SEO Advantage Most Sellers Miss